codewrought/photosfiler/README.md

 # photosfiler
-Mac OSX Apple Script for filing photos in a specific directory structure as well as naming scheme.
+Mac OSX Apple Script for filing photos in a date-encoded directory structure and file naming scheme.

 How the files are sorted and renamed:
 <ul>